TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 So, that's something I like.
 ArgoCD automatically checks for differences between your current state of K8s cluster and what's in the manifest files, means that my changes are **automatically deployed** and reflected in the live environment, as soon as they're pushed.

-_The Best Part:-_ **Every change's versioned**, just in case changes don't go as planned, you can always **rollback to a previous state**, --> _Reliable!_
+> _The Best Part:-_ **Every change's versioned**, just in case changes don't go as planned, you can always **rollback to a previous state**, --> _Truly Reliable!_

 Here's the link to my K8s manifest files:- https://github.com/TanishkaMarrott/Reddit-Clone-K8s-Manifests

-Quick Dive into the k8 manifests:-
+## _Quick Dive into the k8 manifests + Key Design Considerations_

-1- deployment.yaml - We've defined a Deployment here for our Reddit-Clone application.
+1- `deployment.yaml` - We've defined a Deployment here for our Reddit-Clone application.
 Contains a blueprint fro the pods it'll create

-How did we improvise the code to be scalable, available and fault tolerant?
+### _How did we improvise the deployment to be scalable, available and fault tolerant?_

 I've increased the number of Pod Replicas, K8s would then ensure that we'll have 2 instances of our application running at any given time. -> Availability, Load Distribution
 I've also specified the CPU and Memory Requests and Limits for the container.
-Requests would be guranteed by the kuberenets scheduler, while limits would ensure that none of our pods is inadvertently consuming excessive resources --> Effiient resourec Utilisation and High Avaialability
+Requests would be guranteed by the kuberenetes scheduler, while limits would ensure that none of our pods is inadvertently consuming excessive resources ▶️ Effiient resource Utilisation and High Availability 🏁 👍

 I'd been observing that there was an uneven scheduling of pods across the nodes.
-Hence, I had to utilise the topologySpreadConstraint parameter, to ensure we're utilising our resources evenly.
-And a maxSkew parameter, this means resilient scheduling of pods across Nodes.
+Hence, I had to utilise the `topologySpreadConstraint` parameter, to ensure we're utilising our resources evenly.
+And a `maxSkew` parameter, this means resilient scheduling of pods across Nodes.

-2- service.yaml - Service is actually a way to expose underlying pods, helps expose the set of pods running the containerised application, either to others ervices in the application or to the internet traffic.
-That's through a LoadBalancer
+2- `service.yaml` - Service is actually a way to expose underlying pods, helps expose the set of pods running the containerised application, either to others ervices in the application or to the internet traffic.
+That's through creating a LB, and listens for traffic on port 80 and forwards it to port 3000 - the port the application listens on within the container

+### The non-functional aspects I've included:-

+I've made use of K8s annotations for Cross-Zone Load Balancing = High Availability - Distributes Traffic evenly across pods in multiple Availability Zones
+Network Load Balancer naturally does ensure scalability - ➡️ NLB means Super-low Latency + Super High Performance 👍

 3- ingress.yaml -